 Attachment theory was a theory developed first by Bowlby, then further developed by Mary Ainsworth.

-It explores children’s emotional development in the early years by exploring how they overcome their sense of attachment to their parents and replace it with self-efficacy, self-confidence, and the ability to regulate emotions independently.
+It looks at children’s emotional development in the early years by exploring how they overcome their sense of attachment to their parents and replace it with self-efficacy, self-confidence, and the ability to regulate emotions independently.

 According to Bowlby, there are four stages of attachment.
 Each stage reveals maturing emotional development of the child: